 The Center for Furniture Craftsmanship is located in the coastal village of Rockport, Maine, between Camden and Rockland.
 This is a beautiful vacation destination and a wonderful place to live.
 Explore Penobscot Bay from the deck of an historic windjammer or the intimacy of an ocean kayak.
-Canoe, fish, and swim in our many lakes and rivers, including famous Megunticook and our favorite swimming hole, Rocky Pond.
+Canoe, fish, and swim in our many lakes and rivers, including famous Megunticook and nearby Chickawaukie.
 Hike in Camden Hills State Park, or drive to spectacular Mt.
 Desert Island.
 Visit the lovely fishing villages of Tenants Harbor and Port Clyde.
 Take a ferry to the quiet islands of North Haven, Vinalhaven, and Islesboro.

 Participants may purchase lumber and sandpaper at the Center for their furniture projects or may bring their own.
-We stock ash, cherry, maple, white oak, and poplar at normal retail prices.
-For courses where everyone uses identical materials—such as Finishing From A to Z and Introduction to Turning—a supply fee will be charged to cover the costs of shared materials.
-Upon registration each student will be sent a supply list which indicates the range of any supply fee, along with a list of tools to bring to the workshop.
+We stock ash, cherry, maple, white oak, walnut, and poplar at normal retail prices.
+For courses where everyone uses identical materials—such as All About Finishing, Introduction to Relief Carving, and Learn to Turn—a supply fee will be charged to cover the costs of shared materials.
+Upon registration, each student is sent a supply list which indicates the approximate supply fee, along with a list of tools to bring to the workshop.

 The best deal during the workshop season, from June through October, is a private room in a shared house, usually with a shared bath, for $325 plus tax/week/person.
 These rooms are in private houses whose owners rent only to our workshop participants.
 All are clean, attractive, friendly situations between five and ten miles from the school.
 You can reserve a room when you register for your workshop or you may contact us later.
 Rooms are available on a first-come, first-served basis.